Towards a Finer Classification of Strongly Minimal Sets: in Hrushovski's first example

 We slightly vary Hrushovski's original example by adding a further adequacy requirement (Definition~\ref{Kmu}.1).

 \begin{definition} We say that a function $\mu$ (or theory $T_\mu$) bounding good pairs {\em triples} if for all good pairs $(A/B)$ with $|A|>1$, $\mu(A/B) \geq \delta(B)$:

 \end{definition}

-In this section with this triples condition, we $G$-decompose a finite set using $G_I$ (fixing $I$ pointwise) and show $\hat T_\mu$ is essentially unary and so eliminates imaginaries.
+In this section, using this triples condition, we $G$-decompose a finite set using $G_I$ (fixing $I$ pointwise) and show $\hat T_\mu$ is essentially unary and so fails to eliminate imaginaries.
 We give a more refined argument using $G_{\{I\}}$ in Section~\ref{geq2} showing that even with truly $n$-ary function (i.e. dropping the `triples' hypothesis), $\hat T_\mu$ must fail to eliminate imaginaries.

 \begin{theorem} Assume that $\hat T_\mu$ triples.
 Let $I$ be a finite independent set that contains at least 2 elements.
 Fix a $G$-normal $\Ascr \leq M \models \hat T_\mu$ with height $m_0$.
 For every $m \leq m_0$, $\Ascr^m \cap \dcl^*(I) = \emptyset$.